hnuzhy/YOTO/BiDP/README.md

 $ python infer.py --config-name basic training.ckpt=/home/dexforce/zhouhuayi/projects/BiDP/logs/train/bidp_openbox_noaug/ckpt03999.pth data.dataset.path=/home/dexforce/zhouhuayi/projects/BiDP/dataset agent.agent_name=equibot env.env_class=openbox model.pred_horizon=32 data.dataset.is_transformed=0
 ```

 * Below, we present some prediction results comparison of trained models with / without using augmentation for each task.
 More details of visualization can be found in file [infer.py](https://github.com/hnuzhy/YOTO/blob/main/BiDP/infer.py).
+* *It can be clearly seen that the augmented data can make the model prediction error significantly smaller.*
-* We use $$\color{green}green$$ point clouds to represent the platform (which does not appear in the observation input) for easy visualization, and $$\color{magenta}magenta$$ to represent the point clouds of the manipulated objects.
+* Specifically, we use $$\color{green}green$$ point clouds to represent the platform (which does not appear in the observation input) for easy visualization, and $$\color{magenta}magenta$$ to represent the point clouds of the manipulated objects.
 The $$\color{blue}blue$$ and $$\color{red}red$$ colored 6-DoF keyposes represent the end-effector actions of the left and right arms, respectively.
 The far left and far right keyposes are initial robot states.
 The ground-truth 6-DoF keyposes have larger size than those predicted actions.
-* *It can be clearly seen that the augmented data can make the model prediction error significantly smaller.*

 <table>
   <tr>
     <th> Task </th>